 Directors are also assigned to assist in the rehearsal process for both apprentice and professional company productions.

 For the Writer

-Writers are encouraged to develop discipline.
-A light class schedule allows them to devote more of their time to writing.
+A light class schedule allows writers to devote more of their time to writing.
 Classes are scheduled two times per week and are supplemented by individual consultations with their instructor.
 Students have the opportunity to apply their skills by writing new scripts for different projects that are then directed by apprentice directors.

 Writers are also assigned to assist in the rehearsal process of the professional company.

 Master Classes and Shadowing

 Master Classes for all disciplines are scheduled based upon the availability of visiting artists and professionals who are on campus working on various projects.
 As it is the goal of the Powerhouse Season to develop new work, Writing and Directing apprentices are part of that process as observers and assistants to the professional company in rehearsals of workshops and main stage productions.